dipta-roy/TwinScope/README.md

    .\TwinScope_build_installer.bat
    ```
 3. **Packaging**: The script will first build the core application and then package it into a self-extracting installer located in the `dist/` directory.

-## Development

-Contributions are welcome!
-If you'd like to contribute, please fork the repository and use a feature branch.

-1. Fork the repo.
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`).
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`).
-4. Push to the branch (`git push origin feature/AmazingFeature`).
-5. Open a Pull Request.

 ## License